Lenny Vandermade

 Lenny Vandermade (born January 3, 1981) is an American football coach and former player.
-He currently serves as an Offensive Analyst at the University of Southern California.
+He currently serves as the Offensive Coordinator and offensive line coach at Santa Margarita Catholic High School.

-High school career
+Early life

-Vandermade prepped at Mater Dei High School in Santa Ana, California.
+Vandermade prepped at Mater Dei High School.
 He was a 1998 Super Prep All-American, USA Today All-USA honorable mention, Prep Star Dream Team Top 100, Super Prep All-Farwest, Prep Star All-Western, Long Beach Press-Telegram Best in the West honorable mention, Orange County Register Fab 15 second-team, Tacoma News Tribune Western 100, Cal-Hi Sports All-State first-team, All-CIF Southern Section first-team, All-CIF Division I first-team, Los Angeles Times All-Orange County, Orange County Register All-Orange County first-team and All-South Coast League first-team as a senior at Mater Dei.
 He did not allow a sack in 1998 as a left offensive tackle.
 On defense, he had 26 tackles with 2 sacks.
-Mater Dei went 13-1, won the CIF Division I championship and was ranked No. 2 nationally by USA Today.
+Mater Dei went 13–1, won the CIF Division I championship and was ranked No. 2 nationally by USA Today.

 As a 1997 junior, he made the Cal-Hi Sports All-State Underclass first-team, All-CIF Southern Section second-team, All-CIF Division I first-team, Los Angeles Times All-Orange County first-team, Orange County Register All-Orange County second-team and All-South Coast League first-team.

-He made the Cal-Hi Sports All-State Sophomore first-team and All-South Coast League second-team as a 1996 sophomore as Mater Dei went 14-0, won the CIF Division I title and was named national champion by USA Today.
+He made the Cal-Hi Sports All-State Sophomore first-team and All-South Coast League second-team as a 1996 sophomore as Mater Dei went 14–0, won the CIF Division I title and was named national champion by USA Today.
 He earned at least a 90% blocking grade in all of his games as a junior and senior.
 He also posted 78 career tackles (7 were sacks).
 A 3-year starter, Mater Dei went 40-2 during that time.
-Fellow Trojans Matt Grootegoed, Matt Leinart and Will Collins also prepped at Mater Dei.